burkeholland/quick-start/src/chapters/chapter1.md

 ### Start your app

-With NativeScript properly installed, you start working on a basic app.
-Navigate to a folder where you want to keep your app's code and clone the Groceries repo:
+With NativeScript CLI installed, it's time to start your app.
+Normally you would use the `tns create` command to start a new app—e.g. `tns create hello-world` but we're pre-scaffolded out some boilerplate to act as a starting point for Groceries.
+To get it, navigate to a folder where you want to keep your app's code and clone the Groceries repo:

 ```
+$ cd folder-you-want-groceries-to-be-in
 $ git clone https://github.com/tjvantoll/groceries.git
 $ cd groceries
 ```